-As will be seen in the statistics, for the first time in five years the number of applications filed increased.
+As will be seen in the statistics, the number of applications filed has increased for the second year in a row.
 The number of applications regarding complex issues has also marginally increased, although not to a proportional extent.
-There was a substantial increase in the number of applications heard, and a notable decrease in the number of applications withdrawn or dismissed.
+There was a notable decrease in the number of applications heard, however, that decrease corresponds with a substantial increase in the number of applications withdrawn or dismissed.